 “She needs a kidney, otherwise she is going to die.”

-My friend whispered the words “she is going to die”, but I could hear every single word like they were burned into my soul.
+It was 2015.
+A mutual friend whispered the words “she is going to die”, but I could hear every single word like they were burned into my soul.
 And I really didn’t even think about it, the words just came out of my mouth: “She can have one of mine.”
 Our mutual friend stared at me in disbelief and asked me if I was sure.
 I said I was.
 And I really, really was.
 The very sick subject of our discussion had left the conversation to go and lie down – it was very clear that she was deathly ill.
-I softly knocked on her door and asked her if I could come in.
+I followed her and I softly knocked on her door and asked her if I could come in.
 She welcomed me inside with a wave of her hand.
 I didn’t have a long speech, so I just said.
 “My name is Nicci.
 I want to give you one of my kidneys.
 I have an extra one, and you need one so it’s no big deal.
 What do we do next?”
 And yet another person stared at me with total surprise on her face.
 “Are you sure?”
 Her voice was soft, but strong.
 I said I was 100% sure, and so the journey started.

 Anybody that knows even a little bit about kidney donation knows that it’s not a quick process.
 It’s tests and tests and then more tests.
 Testing to see if you can donate a kidney begins with a blood test.
 The test will determine your blood type and if it will match the recipient’s blood (compatibility).
 If your blood type is compatible with the recipient, two more blood tests will be done (tissue typing and cross-matching.)
 I went for the preliminary tests, including general tests like cholesterol, urine tests etc. and after the first round I received the all clear, and our blood groups were a match.
 We were elated and it felt like I won the Lotto.
 We had to wait a while as the admin for the next rounds of tests were done – and at one stage Discovery took so long to give authorisation that my friend told me not to worry, she would pay for the tests if Discovery didn’t come through.
 So the next week I went for the second and third round of tests.

-After being so over the moon with the results of the first round of tests, hearing from the transplant coordinator that we weren’t a match after the tissue typing was done, was like somebody physically punched me in the stomach.
+After being so over the moon with the results of the first round of tests, hearing from the transplant coordinator that we weren’t a perfect match after the tissue typing was done, was like somebody physically punched me in the stomach.
 I couldn’t eat for two days and cried uncontrollably when I got the news.
 She was even more devastated.
 I’m not known for giving up though, so within a day or two I was on the phone with the coordinator after I had done my research together with Dr. Google, and I enquired about their domino transplant program.

 A domino exchange kidney transplant occurs when a non-directed donor starts a chain of transplants, thus helping several patients in the process.
 Often this donor will donate to a recipient (#1), while that recipient’s donor will donate to recipient #2, while their donor will donate to recipient #3 and so on.
 These matches are made via a matching database into which all pairs are entered.
 It sounds complicated but it really isn’t.
 It just meant looking for a match for my friend from another donor who was also not a match with her intended recipient but would be for my friend.
 Easy peasy.